 1789 During a severe winter storm 70 sailing ships and 600 men were lost off the Norfolk Coast.
-An inquiry, which drew attention to the complete lack of warning lights between the fire beacon at Cromer and the candle-powered light at Winterton, resulted in Trinity House building two lighthouses at Happisburgh: the LOW LIGHT on the Cliff Top and the HIGH LIGHT (the present lighthouse) 400 yards inland.
+An inquiry into the tragedy drew attention to the complete lack of warning lights between the fire beacon at Cromer and the candle-powered light at Winterton.
+Trinity House, the general lighthouse authority for England and Wales, subsequently erected two lighthouses at Happisburgh: the Low Light on the Cliff Top and the High Light (the present lighthouse) 400 yards inland.

-1791 Both Lighthouses came into operation on the evening of New Year’s Day, illumination being by many candles housed in the lantern surmounting each tower.
+1791 Both Lighthouses came into operation on the evening of New Year’s Day.
 By keeping both lights in line, vessels were guided around the southern end of the sands and onto the sheltered stretch of water known as ‘The Would’.

 1801 The candle lanterns were replaced by oil lamps with polished reflectors.

 1863 A new lantern, of revolutionary design, was installed.
 This is the lantern which tops the lighthouse today.
 It consists of diagonal frames which cross each other at a constant angle enabling shipping to see the light from all angles to seaward.

 1865 Cannel Gas was introduced as the light source.
 As there was no local supply, the gas was manufactured from coal on the premises and stored in two large gas holders in the yard behind the lighthouse.

 1868 A new optic was fitted.
 Because Happisburgh was a fixed light (not flashing) at that time the new equipment did not need to rotate, making the installation much easier.
 The optic, consisting of many glass prisms and a central lens gave the High Light a range of 17 miles; the Low Light had a range of 15 miles.